UK general election on July 4: Everything you need to know

 Who will win?

-Labour are clear favourites in the next election, potentially setting the stage for their return to power for the first time since 2010.
+Labour is clear favourite in the next election, potentially setting the stage for its return to power for the first time since 2010.

-Recent polls give centre-left Labour a 20 plus point lead over the Tory party.
-However, whether they can win an outright majority in parliament remains to be seen.
+Recent polls give centre-left Labour a 20-plus point lead over the Tory party.
+However, whether the opposition can win an outright majority in parliament remains to be seen.

 Currently, the Tories have 344 seats in parliament and Labour have 205.
 Parties need at least 326 seats to create the slimmest of majorities.